 V3.464A Attribution of specific transactions

-Legislation and case law requires that input tax incurred in relation to particular classes of transaction is attributable to those transactions in specific ways, which are detailed below.
+Legislation and case law requires that input tax incurred on particular classes of transaction is attributable to those transactions in specific ways, which are detailed below.

-Where a person makes a supply to himself under, or by virtue of, any provision of VATA 1994, the input tax on that supply is not allowable as attributable to that self-supply1.
+Where persons make supplies to themselves under, or by virtue of, any provision of VATA 1994, the input tax on that supply is not allowable as attributable to that self-supply1.
 It must be attributed to the use to which that supply is actually put.

 To continue reading

 View the latest version of this document, as well as thousands of others like it, sign in to TolleyLibrary or register for a free trial